Saturday, February 17, 2024

 4. Receiving contaminated Corneal transplants, and injections of Pituitary Growth Hormone extracted from cadavers.

-The CJD is a very rare disease, the incident is about 1 in 1 million in the general population worldwide and inherited CJD is only 7.5% cases of CJD, the remaining 85 % cases arise sporadically from unknown cause.
+The CJD is a very rare disease, the incidence is about 1 in 1 million in the general population worldwide and inherited CJD is only 7.5% of cases of CJD, the remaining 85 % cases arise sporadically from an unknown cause.

 Symptoms:

-In the majority of cases the initial symptoms are progressive dementia, ataxia and behavioral abnormalities, beginning age of 55 to 75.
-Soon patients have dysarthria, myoclonus and mutism There is rapid deterioration of condition and the majority of the patients are dead within 6 months, rarely a few survives for 2 years.
+In the majority of cases, the initial symptoms are progressive dementia, ataxia and behavioral abnormalities, beginning at the age of 55 to 75.
+Soon patients have dysarthria, myoclonus and mutism.
+There is rapid deterioration of condition and the majority of the patients are dead within 6 months, rarely a few survive for 2 years.

 Diagnosis: